 For a long service life of a bicycle and a comfortable ride on it, regular maintenance of the equipment is necessary.
-This is cleaning, adjusting and lubricating components.
+This is cleaning, adjusting, and lubricating components.
 Types of bicycle lubricants Bicycle parts are subject to intense stress and need to be lubricated to prevent wear.
 Before that, you need to clean the surface, remove debris, dust.
-You can buy the following types of bicycle lubricant:
+You can buy the following types of Grease Bicycle Chain Lubricant:

 Two-component Bicycle Grease